 Sometimes it's not possible to use DR mode.
 The two most common reasons being: if the application cannot bind to the RIP & VIP at the same time; or if the host operating system cannot be modified to handle the ARP problem.
 The second choice is Network Address Translation (NAT) mode.
-The basic requirement is that return traffic MUST go back via the load balancer.

-- The load balancer translates all requests from the external Virtual Service to the internal Real Servers - Normally eth0 is used for the internal network and eth1 is used for the external network although this is not mandatory.
-If the Real Servers require Internet access, Autonat should be enabled using the WUI option: Cluster Configuration > Layer 4 - Advanced Configuration, the external interface should be selected - NAT mode can be deployed in the following ways:

-2-arm (using 2 Interfaces), 2 subnets (as shown above) - One interface on the load balancer is connected to subnet1 and the second interface and Real Servers are connected to subnet2.
-The VIP is brought up in subnet1.
-The default gateway on the Real Servers is set to be an IP address in subnet2 on the load balancer.
-Clients can be located in subnet1 or any remote subnet provided they can route to the VIP

-2-arm (using 1 Interface), 2 subnets - same as above except that a single interface on the load balancer is allocated 2 IP addresses, one in each subnet
+This is also a high performance solution but it requires the implementation of a two arm infrastructure with an internal and external subnet to carry out the translation (the same way a firewall works).

-1-arm (using 1 Interface), 1 subnet - Here, the VIP is brought up in the same subnet as the Real Servers.
-For clients located in remote networks the default gateway on the Real Servers must be set to be an IP address on the load balancer.
-For clients located on the same subnet, return traffic would normally be sent directly to the client bypassing the load balancer which would break NAT mode.
-To address this, the routing table on the Real Servers must be modified to force return traffic to go via the load balancer - For more details on 'One-Arm NAT Mode' refer to page 97

-- If you want Real Servers to be accessible on their own IP address for non-load balanced services, e.g. SMTP or RDP, you will need to setup individual SNAT and DNAT firewall script rules for each Real Server or add additional VIPs for this - please refer to page 96 for more details - NAT mode is transparent, i.e. the Real Server will see the source IP address of the client - Port translation is possible in NAT mode, i.e. VIP:80 → RIP8080 is possible
+- In two-arm NAT mode the load balancer translates all requests from the external Virtual Service to the internal Real Servers - Normally eth0 is used for the internal network and eth1 is used for the external network although this is not mandatory.
+If the Real Servers require Internet access, Autonat should be enabled using the WUI option: Cluster Configuration > Layer 4 Advanced Configuration, the external interface should be selected - When the wizard is used, Real Servers are automatically given access to the Internet through the load balancer (via Auto-NAT) - The Real Servers must have their default gateway configured to point at the load balancer.
+When master & slave units are used, a floating IP must be used to enable failover.
+N.B.
+It is possible to have the Real Servers located on routed subnets, but this would require a customized routing configuration on the Real Servers and is not recommended - Load balanced services can be configured directly on the interface (normally eth0) with no additional IP address.
+However, when using a clustered pair all load balanced Virtual Services must be configured on a floating IP to enable failover & failback between master & slave - Normally the Virtual Service and Real Servers should be located on different subnets within the same logical network (i.e. no router hops) and the load balancer should have an IP address in each subnet.
+N.B.
+It is possible to have Real and Virtual Services in the same subnet - please refer to the page 91 - If you want Real Servers to be accessible on their own IP address for non-load balanced services, e.g. SMTP or RDP, you will need to setup individual SNAT and DNAT firewall script rules for each Real Server.
+Please refer to page 90 for more details - NAT mode is transparent, i.e. the Real Server will see the source IP address of the client - Administration of the load balancer is via any active IP address (on port 9080) - Port translation is possible in NAT mode, i.e. VIP:80 \rightarrow RIP8080 is allowed